travigd/documentation/http-api/3.0.0/reading-streams.md

 ## Feed Paging

 The next thing towards understanding how to read a stream is understanding the first/last/previous/next links that are given within a stream.
-These links conform to http://www.w3.org/TR/1999/REC-html401-19991224/types.html#type-links.
 The basic idea is that the server will give you links so that you can walk through a stream.

 To read through the stream we will follow the pattern defined in RFC 5005 http://tools.ietf.org/html/rfc5005.